Texas National Guard says it’s preparing to deploy to border

 - How Fox News host Bill O’Reilly silenced his accusers

+From 2006 to 2008, the Guard fixed vehicles, maintained roads, repaired fences and performed ground surveillance.
+Its second mission in 2010 and 2011 involved more aerial surveillance and intelligence work.

+Former Texas Gov. Rick Perry, now Trump’s energy secretary, also sent about 1,000 Guard members to the border in 2014 in response to a surge in the number of unaccompanied immigrant children crossing the Rio Grande, the river that separates the U.S. and Mexico in the state.

-Texas already has 100 Guardsmen deployed as part of an existing state mission at the border.
+About 100 Guardsmen remain deployed as part of that existing state mission.